Reed vole: Behaviour

 The reed vole is active both by day and night.
 It moves rather slowly on land but is an excellent swimmer.
 In well-drained soil, it digs fairly complex burrows with side passages, nesting chambers, storage rooms and multiple entrances; its passages can extend to 120–150 cm.
 In particularly wet environments the burrows may be shallow or mere ruts on the surface of the ground.
 Close to lakes and watercourses, spherical nests up to 30 cm in diameter are sometimes built hidden in thick vegetation, several nests sometimes occurring close to each other with well-worn paths between them.
 In the spring and summer, reed voles mainly eat shoots and leaves, as well as the stems of grasses.
 In the autumn they gather grain and pieces of grass and store them in their burrows and at this time of year they also feed on bark, roots and the pith of reeds but leaves seem to be their favourite food.
-Everyday they may consume their own body weight in food.
+A vole may consume its own body weight in food every day.

 The voles live in groups consisting of one dominant male, multiple females and their offspring.
 They act aggressively towards their own species of other groups.

 Breeding takes place between April and November.
 In favourable conditions there may be six litters during the season, each consisting of about five offspring.
 The gestation period is about twenty days with females becoming sexually mature by about four months and males at a slightly older age.
 Females are fertile at as little as 17 days after the previous litter, allowing them to have new litters 12 times a year.